NasirKhalidQ/reluvate/README.md

-# 🦋 Reluvate Malaysia - Frontend assessmnent task
+# 🦋 Reluvate Malaysia - Frontend assessment task

 This assessment is a part of the hiring process at Reluvate for the full-time front-end developer position.